Oklahoma AHEC Scholars Program

 - NE AHEC at Northeastern Health System in Tahlequah, OK

 The program is open to Oklahoma students in disciplines that support primary healthcare services delivery in both clinical and non-clinical roles.
-Students must be 2 years from program completion and maintain 2.5 GPA.
+Students must be 2 years from program completion.

 Applicable majors include, but are not limited to: